Xellyelly/SQL-E-commerce-Sales-Analysis/README.md

 •	There is no significant difference across the year, but sales are affected during holiday periods
 •	Returning customers are likely to churn due to unsatisfaction

-## **Recommendations:**
+## **Recommendations**
-•	Offering discounts to low-spending customers.
+•	Offering discounts to low-spending customers
-•	Implementing loyalty rewards for frequent shoppers.
+•	Implementing loyalty rewards for frequent shoppers
 •	Set a special recognition gift for high valued customers
 •	Increase advert during holidays and festive periods
 •	Create a friendly survey for customers to know how to serve them better